cosmos/gravity-bridge/spec/design_a.md

 zone.

 ### Relayer Process
 In this case the relayer process connected via RPC to an Ethereum full node.
-Once the node recieves a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a transactions that attests witness to the event to which the Cosmos peg zone is listening.
+Once the node receives a deposit to the smart contract it waits for 100 blocks (finality threshold) and then generates and signs a transactions that attests witness to the event to which the Cosmos peg zone is listening.

 ### Cosmos Peg Zone
-The peg zone recieves witness transactions.
+The peg zone receixves witness transactions.
 When a super-majority of the voting power has witnessed an event, the node then updates the state with an internal transaction to reflect that someone wants to send tokens from Ethereum.
 Every subsequent node adds another confirmation to the peg zone state.
 Every BeginBlock